UPPMAX/HPC-python/docs/isolated.rst

    Be sure to start the **kernel with the virtual environment name**, like "Example", and not "Python 3 (ipykernel)".

+   **HPC2N**

+   To use Jupyter at HPC2N, follow this guide: https://www.hpc2n.umu.se/resources/software/jupyter

 More info
 '''''''''